CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
   > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
-      (This is because Gradle downloads library files from servers during the project set up process)
+      (Gradle needs time to download library files from servers during the project set up process)
-  > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.
+  > * If Eclipse automatically changed any settings files during the import process, you can discard those changes.

 #### 3. Troubleshooting project setup

 * **Problem: Eclipse reports compile errors after new commits are pulled from Git**
-	* Reason: Eclipse fails to recognize new files that appeared due to the Git 	pull.
+	* Reason: Eclipse has failed to recognize new files that appeared due to the Git 	pull.
 	* Solution: Refresh the project in Eclipse:<br>
 	Right click on the project (in Eclipse package explorer), choose `Gradle` -> 	`Refresh Gradle Project`.

 * **Problem: Eclipse reports some required libraries missing**

 	* Reason: Required libraries may not have been downloaded during the project 	import.
-	* Solution: [Run tests using Gardle](UsingGradle.md) once (to refresh the 	libraries).
+	* Solution: [Run tests using Gradle](UsingGradle.md) once (to refresh the 	libraries).

 ## Design